HCGStudio/FuckMIUIGesture/README.md

 ## English Brief

-Enable this module to force using gesture navigation bar in MIUI all the time.
+Enable this module to force using gesture navigation in MIUI all the time.

 # 说明